miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed texture flickering on downtown washer and courier shoe hole.
 Made every armed NPC in downtown fight back when you attack them.
 Corrected Blade Brother name in basic and Luckee Star body issues.
-Removed disciplines when talking to the Mandarin at Fu Syndicate.
+Removed Disciplines when talking to the Mandarin at Fu Syndicate.
 Added model Formatter to convert models to SDK, thanks to DDLullu.
 Improved game save/load speed by modifying engine.dll, thanks c6.
 Made SDK work with new and open source Java, thanks Caner Özdemir.